January 31, 2025

 THE STEPFORD WIVES - This one still gives off a creepy vibe.

-MONTY PYTHON AND THE HOLY GRAIL - People still quote this movie, even those who weren’t even born yet.
+MONTY PYTHON AND THE HOLY GRAIL - People quote this movie even today, including those who weren’t alive in the '70s.

 FRENCH CONNECTION II - Never approaching the greatness of the original, it’s still a solid sequel.